Damion Lackamp, Director, Network Products

 What is interconnection?

 Simply put, interconnection is the ability to send and receive Voice and Data traffic through either a private or public connection.
-It's the most effective way for businesses of all kinds to have access to important resources that support its mission critical applications and maximise the success of its daily operations.
+It’s the most effective way for businesses of all kinds to have access to important resources that support its mission critical applications and maximize the success of its daily operations.

 How does it differ from simple connectivity?

 Interconnection goes beyond simple connectivity in that it constitutes a many-to-many connection, rather than a one-to-one.
 It enables companies to connect to partners, customers, or employees globally to collaborate on or exchange data, creating new insights and adding extra value to these partnerships.
 Cross connects are the vehicles that enable these interconnections.

 What is a cross connect?